ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ### HCERT Validity Time

 It is anticipated that HCERTs can not be reliably revoked once issued, especially not if this specification would be used on a global scale.
-Mainly for this reason, this specification requires the Issuer of an HCERT to limit the HCERT’s validity period by specifying an expiry time.
+Mainly for this reason, this specification requires the Issuer of an HCERT to limit the HCERT’s validity period by specifying a signature expiry time.
 This requires the holder of an HCERT to renew the HCERT at periodic intervals.

 The acceptable validity period may be determined by practical constraints.
 For example, a traveller may not have the possibility to renew the HCERT during a trip overseas.
-However, it may also be the case that an Issuer of HCERT’s are considering the possibility of a security compromise of some sort, which requires the Issuer to withdraw an Issuer Key (invalidating all HCERTs signed using that key).
+However, it may also be the case that an Issuer of HCERT’s are considering the possibility of a security compromise of some sort, which requires the Issuer to withdraw an DSC (invalidating all HCERTs issued using that key).
 The consequences of such an event may be limited by regularly rolling Issuer keys and requiring renewal of all HCERTs, on some reasonable interval.

 ### Key Management

 This specification relies heavily on strong cryptographic mechanisms to secure data integrity and data origin authentication.
-Maintaining the confidentiality of the private encryption keys is therefore of utmost importance.
+Maintaining the confidentiality of the private keys is therefore of utmost importance.

 The confidentiality of cryptographic keys can be compromised in a number of different ways, for instance: